kubernetes/website/docs/concepts/configuration/taint-and-toleration.md

 The above behavior is a beta feature.
 In addition, Kubernetes 1.6 has alpha support for representing node problems.
 In other words, the node controller automatically taints a node when certain condition is true.
-The builtin taints currently include:
+The built-in taints currently include:

  * `node.alpha.kubernetes.io/notReady`: Node is not ready.
 This corresponds to